akruvi/salesforce-simple-trigger-framework/README.md

         return Schema.SObjectType.Task.fields.WhatId;
     }

+    public override Schema.DescribeFieldResult getParentRelationalField() {
+        //Implement this method to write the ID of the generated child record
+        //into a field on the original, parent record.
+Also required for two-
+        //way synchronisation.
+        return Schema.SObjectType.Case.fields.Primary_Task_ID__c;
+    }

     public override Boolean shouldSync(SObject record) {
         //Implement this method to only synchronise records conditionally.
         //If true, the parent record will create a child record. return (String)record.get('Subject') != 'Delete me';
+    }

+    public override Boolean isAsynchronous(List<SObject> records) {
+        //Implement this method to optionally execute synchronisation
+        //as an asynchronous, queueable class.
+This will run in a new transaction.
+        //Note that there are Apex governor limits on asynchronous executions. return false;
     }

     public override Map<String, Object> getFieldMapping() {